mgcvale/tergp/README.md

 # tergp
-Just a little project I made to learn the basics about ncurses and file handling in C.
+Just a small project I made to learn the basics about ncurses and file handling in C.
+The amount of memory leaks in this program is probably ridiculous.